by Tim Gilmore, 5/20/2020

 A juror named Bill Loos said he’d examined the bullet in court, though the gun had disappeared from police custody, and from his knowledge of killing hogs, he judged it a ricochet.
 It was just “a bunch of boys horsing around,” Loos said.
 It was an accident.
 The boys were just “out there harassing blacks.”

 Rich was given 10 years for manslaughter, but paroled three years later.
-All charges were dropped for Kato, West and Chessman.
+All charges were dropped for Kato, Davis and Chessman.

 5. Land of Lynchings